RumbleDB/iris-hep-benchmark-presto/README.md

 To run all queries one should use the command `python test_queries.py -v`.
 To run a specific query, one can use `python test_queries.py -Q <path-to-query-folder>`.

 When running tests, you do not need to run the `set_up_cern_environment.sh` beforehand.
-This is automatically executed at the beginning of the tests. <span style="color:red">Note that the Presto server must be started prior to running the tests!</span>.
+This is automatically executed at the beginning of the tests. <font color='red'>Note that the Presto server must be started prior to running the tests!</font>

 ## Known Execution Issues